devdattatalele/Krya.ai/README.md

 -   **GUI Automation:**  Automate repetitive tasks such as form filling, software navigation, and more.
 -   **Task Automation:** Automate complex workflows that require both code and UI interactions.
 -   **Personal Assistant:** Use it to automate your day-to-day computer tasks.
+## Project Roadmap

+### Understanding the Progression

+*   **Phase 1 (Current):** Focused on a single user prompt leading to code generation, local execution, and basic UI automation.
+This phase has laid the groundwork with core functionality.
+*   **Phase 2: Enhanced Automation & Interaction:** This phase will focus on making the system more robust, versatile, and interactive.
+We will extend the functionality and add more features.
+*   **Phase 3 and Beyond: Advanced Capabilities & Ecosystem:** We will be exploring new possibilities and build out an ecosystem around Krya.ai with features and integrations.

+### Phase 2: Enhanced Automation & Interaction

+**Core Improvements:**

+1.  **Multi-Prompt Handling:**
+    *   *Description:* Move beyond single-prompt execution.
+Krya.ai will maintain conversation history, allowing users to interact iteratively with the system.
+    *   *Implementation:* Implement a message history and context management for the LLM, enabling follow-up prompts and dependencies between actions.
+2.  **Enhanced Error Handling & Recovery:**
+    *   *Description:* Improved logging of errors along with automated retry, suggestion and user-driven corrections to handle the errors gracefully.
+    *   *Implementation:* Implement better error catching and feedback mechanisms so that user is alerted when an error occurs.
+Provide options to correct the error and/or a retry option for re-running the previous task.
+3.  **Context-Awareness:**
+    *   *Description:* The system should maintain state and context between multiple prompts.
+    *   *Implementation:* Use session data and a memory structure to track generated code snippets, executed actions, and user preferences.
+This will allow the system to be more context aware and provide more personalized experience.

+**Use Cases (Phase 2)**

+*   **Data Extraction & Report Generation:** Extract data from web pages or documents, generate reports and summarize the information into readable reports.
+*   **Automated Data Processing:** Process multiple data sources at a given interval.
+*   **Advanced File Management:** Organize and manage files based on specific criteria.
+*   **Web Automation:** Perform complex tasks on the web, such as form filling or data extraction.

+### Phase 3 and Beyond: Advanced Capabilities & Ecosystem

+**Potential Features:**

+1.  **Plugin Architecture:**
+    *   *Description:* Allow users to extend Krya.ai's functionality through custom plugins.
+    *   *Implementation:* Build a plugin system so users can install or create their own custom actions and integrations.
+2.  **GUI Development Assistant:**
+    *   *Description:* Help users to quickly generate GUI interfaces to interact with the automation scripts.
+    *   *Implementation:* Include a UI framework for designing simple GUI interfaces from natural language requests.
+3.  **Cloud Integration:**
+    *   *Description:* Integrate with cloud services for storage, execution, and access.
+    *   *Implementation:* Support for cloud providers (AWS, GCP, Azure) to leverage cloud-based resources for enhanced processing and accessibility.

 ## Contributing